 Glacier Bay National Park is a treasure in the Alaskan wilderness.
-Its beauty is vast and diverse—spanning 3.3 million acres of glaciers and rugged terrain rich with native plant and wildlife.
-On any visit to Juneau, exploring Glacier Bay National Park is a must, especially for those who want to feel completely immersed in the natural beauty of Alaska.
+Its beauty is vast and diverse—spanning 3.3 million acres of glaciers and rugged terrain rich with native plants and wildlife.
+On any visit to Juneau, exploring Glacier Bay National Park is a must, especially for those who want to feel completely immersed in Alaska’s natural beauty.

-Glacier Bay National Park is only accessible by plane or boat, either way you’ll depart Juneau for Gustavus, Alaska and on your journey see some of the most handsome landscapes Alaska has to offer.
-Once in the park, you’ll view giant tidewater glaciers, snow-capped mountains, sea lions and other marine life and, if you’re really lucky, you might catch a glimpse of a humpback whale.
+Glacier Bay National Park is only accessible by plane or boat.
+Either way, you’ll depart Juneau for Gustavus, Alaska and on your journey, see some of the most gorgeous landscapes Alaska has to offer.
+Once in the park, you’ll view giant tidewater glaciers, snow-capped mountains, sea lions, and other marine life, and, if you’re fortunate, you might catch a glimpse of a humpback whale.

 Any visit to Juneau isn’t complete without a stay at our boutique downtown Juneau Hotel.
 We’re in the best location to explore the city and the surrounding glory of the wilderness.
-We’re Alaskan experts here and we will always go above and beyond to help you plan your adventure out to Glacier Bay National Park.
-We’re family-friendly lodging, but with all the high-end amenities for a luxury getaway.
-Get your reservation on the books and let the exploration begin!
+We’re Alaskan experts here, and we will always go above and beyond to help you plan your adventure out to Glacier Bay National Park.
+We offer family-friendly lodging and all the high-end amenities for a luxury getaway.
+Get your reservation on the books, and let the exploration begin!

 10 Reasons to Visit Glacier Bay National Park this Year

-There are some experiences in life that stay with us forever and a visit to Glacier Bay National Park will be unforgettable.
-You really can’t get more “off the beaten path” than a park that’s only accessible by air taxi or ferry.
-The most common time to visit the park is in the spring and summer when temperatures are mellow and access is easiest.
+Some experiences in life stay with us forever, and a visit to Glacier Bay National Park will be unforgettable.
+You can’t get more “off the beaten path” than a park only accessible by air taxi or ferry.
+The most common time to visit the park is in the spring and summer when temperatures are mellow, and access is easiest.

 - Glacier Bay National Park is the ultimate spot for marine wildlife viewing.
-Sea lions camp on the rocks out of the chilly waters, whales touch the surface to say hello and puffins nest in crevices along rocky cliffs.
-If you’re a budding wilderness photographer, Glacier Bay National Park is a master class in content.
+Sea lions camp on the rocks out of the chilly waters, whales touch the surface to say hello, and puffins nest in crevices along rocky cliffs.
+Glacier Bay National Park is a master class in content if you’re a budding wilderness photographer.

 - As per this park’s name, there are more than 1,000 tidewater and terrestrial glaciers here.
 Sadly, most glaciers are receding in the park and all over Alaska, but Glacier Bay is home to two Glaciers (Johns Hopkins and Lituya Bay) that are still advancing.